MarcosBrendonDePaula/Oxygen_Not_Included_Multiplayer/README.md

 ## Work in Progress

 - Entity Position synchronization
-  >(Duplicates, implemented, being sent a roughly updated on clients)
+  >(Duplicants, implemented, being sent a roughly updated on clients)
 - Chore synchronization
   >(Implemented, Chore packet is being sent to clients when a duplicant starts a new chore on the host, when a client recieves this packet they force begin the chore)
 - Preventing Duplicants, critters, etc. from moving on clients